Tom-stack3/codeChecker/README.md

 **Currently works only on c and c++ files.**

 * If you don't know how to run python files, read this [Tutorial](https://github.com/Tom-stack3/codeChecker/blob/main/HOW_RUN_EXE.md) to run an .exe file.
-* If you know how to run python scripts, you are more than welcomed to download the python script and run it.
+* If you know how to run python scripts, you are more than welcome to download the python script and run it.

 ## Data printed in the end: